Marketing manager

 What it's like

-You might have a general role where you’re responsible for different aspects of marketing strategy.
-Your role could also focus on a specific area.
-You could specialise in :
+You could have a general role where you’re responsible for different aspects of marketing strategy.
+Your job may also focus on a specific area within marketing.
+You could specialise in:

 brand marketing